 About the Program

-Students selected for this curriculum will be in good academic standing, have an interest in rural medicine, enjoy autonomy, will have the maturity to work independently, display resiliency, have an interest in the participating in the community,
+Interested students need to complete an application, be in good academic standing, have an interest in rural medicine, enjoy autonomy, have the maturity to work independently, display resiliency, have an interest in the participating in the community,